 With this bot identification, users will have a quick and clear idea of what an account is, who’s behind it and an awareness of the content that could come from it.

 Being mindful of changes in digital marketing is one of the best ways to keep your business ahead of the curve.

-Have these October updates in mind as you approach your digital marketing strategy for the upcoming month and stay tuned for what’s to come in future months by keeping an eye on our News and Events page!
+Have these October updates in mind as you approach your digital marketing strategy for the upcoming month and stay tuned for what’s to come in future months by subscribing to our blog!

 For more information on other updates that have come throughout October, give these blogs a read: